There are a lot of great benefits to being an international student in Canada, including the ability to bring family with you while you study.

 The school system for children in Canada generally begins with elementary school and then progresses to high school (sometimes called secondary school).
 This system is composed of twelve grades, so a student begins with Grade One and spends one year completing each subsequent grade.
 Once a student completes Grade 12, they receive their high school diploma which makes them eligible to study at college or university.

-Being an international student in Canada may increase your eligibility for permanent residency, or open the door to immigration programs that you weren’t previously eligible for.
+Being an international student in Canada may increase your eligibility for permanent residency for you and your family, or open the door to immigration programs that you weren’t previously eligible for.

 Your experience studying, working, and practicing your English or French language proficiency can all contribute to your eligibility.
 Your partner’s experience working and improving their language proficiency can also contribute to your eligibility.